Introduction

 It’s what’s on the inside that counts, because the average 9-5 corporate employee will likely spend at least half their waking hours at work in an indoor environment.
 This–the daily reality of masses of people–has prompted research into making indoor environments as conducive to health and wellbeing as possible.

 What happens when the outside is brought inside to address the imbalance in where people spend their time?
 Systematic reviews and meta-analyses suggest that, broadly, indoor plants have positive stress-related impacts [2,3,4,8,11].
 Viewing green “foliage plants”, such as non-patterned Epipremnum aureum (golden pothos or money plant) and Dracaena deremensis, or bamboo or bonsai trees may help stabilise prefrontal cortex activity, stabilise autonomic nervous activity, and lower blood pressure, indicating physiological [7,8].
-The underlying mechanism prompting actual and reported responses is not yet well-understood, but it may be that indoor spaces with plants are perceived as more attractive than those without [3].

 56 docsy office greens good at tackling office blues researchers overall 1705648796